leolost2605/SBAid/README.md

 PYTHONPATH=.
 GTK_A11Y=none ./venv/bin/python ./sbaid/__init__.pi
 ```

-If you are running on a machine without a GPU or in general
+If you are running on a machine without a GPU, or in general
-if SBAid immediately crashes without any meaningful error output
+if SBAid immediately crashes without any meaningful error output,
 try running on the CPU renderer:

 ```